Skip to content Skip to footer

 CX/UX Research

-How do we cross-promote?
+How do we bridge the two companies?

-We Defined the ‘Who’ are customers are:
+We defined the customers are:

 Customer = Businesses.
 User = Office Managers or Owner (depending on size)